310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe.
+Heheh.
 I feel like I’m holding people back and only being a bother, though.
 {% endbubble %}

 {% bubble Tsumugi %}